List of songs recorded by Faces

 Faces was an English rock band formed in 1969.
 They released 4 studio albums between 1970 and 1973.
 The original lineup consisted of Rod Stewart on lead vocals, Ronnie Wood on lead guitar, Ronnie Lane on bass guitar, Ian "Mac" McLagan on keyboards, and Kenney Jones on drums.
-Lane was replaced by former Free bassist Tetsu Yamauchi in mid 1973, shortly after the release of their final album.
-The group disbanded in 1975.
-The original lineup was inducted into the Rock and Roll Hall of Fame in 2012.
+Lane was replaced by former Free bassist Tetsu Yamauchi in mid 1973, shortly after the release of their final album, and the group disbanded in 1975.
+The original lineup was inducted into the Rock and Roll Hall of Fame in 2012 (as “Small Faces/Faces”).